windpioneers/gdal-python/README.md

 # Wind Pioneers' GDAL Python base image for windquest stack (backend/django)

-Versions
-GDAL - 2.4.1
-Python - 3.6.9

 ## Application

-Can be used as the base image for a geodjango project (as it is being used right now).
+Can be used as the base image for a geodjango project.

-**Tagging is done based on versions of gdal and python - this one will have a G241_P369 tag**

 ## Development